programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 values are not really blank but contain a single whitespace character, which can be seen by moving your cursor to where the value should have been and clicking the ‘edit’ button that appears.
-To remove these rows, click the triangle in front of the first column called ‘All’, select ‘Edit rows’, and then ‘Remove all matching rows’.
+To remove these rows, click the triangle in front of the first column called 'All', select 'Edit rows', and then 'Remove all matching rows'.
 Close the numeric facet to see the remaining 75,811 rows.

 ### Removing duplicates